L4bb3rs/Chia-Py-RPC/README.md

 print(f"Status: {status}")
 ```

-For more examples and documentation, please refer to the official documentation (TBC).
+For more examples and documentation, please refer to the official documentation.

 ## Contributing
 If you would like to contribute to Chia-Py-RPC, please open an issue or submit a pull request on GitHub.
 We welcome any contributions, including bug fixes, feature enhancements, and documentation improvements.